leopengningchuan/movie-insights/README.md

 - **m**: number of votes threshold for qualified movies
 - **C**: mean rating across all movies

 Movies with vote counts above the threshold (using 75th percentile in this case) were considered "qualified" for ranking.
 The final `weighted_rating` was computed for each, and the top 20 were selected as overall recommendations.
-In addition, the top 10 highest-rated movies (by weighted score) were identified within each genre to support genre-based browsing.
+In addition, the top 10 highest weighted rating movies were identified within each genre to support genre-based browsing.

 #### 5.2 Recommendation by Favorite Genre
 This method generates personalized recommendations by identifying the genres most preferred by a given user.
 The process begins by retrieving all movies the user has rated and selecting those with the highest scores.
 Based on the genre indicators of these top-rated movies, the user's favorite genres are inferred.